+Advantages and disadvantages are the same as alternate no. I of Section A-1 above, however, the reaction time is reduced so drastically that the alternative is rendered unfeasible.

-Advantages and disadvantages are the same as alternate No. 2 of Section A-1, however, the reaction time is reduced considerably.
+Area of Consideration and Flow Conditions Impacts Alternatives Advantages Disadvantages Alternative No. 2 - Blasting a Channel Through the Slide to Keep Water Flowing.
+Advantages and disadvantages are the same as alternate No. 2 of Section A-L, however, the reaction time is reduced considerably.
 Alternative No. 3 - Install a Siphon Across the Channel Plug.

-Advantages and disadvantages are the same as alternative No. 3 of Section A-1, however, the reaction time is reduced considerably and it would require larger size or quantity of siphons to handle increased flows.
+Advantages and disadvantages are the same as alternativ No. 3 of Section A-l, however, the reaction time is reduced considerably and it would require larger size or quantity of siphons to handle increased flows.
 Alternative No. 4 - Install Bypass Around Slide Area.

-Advantages and disadvantages are the same as alternative No. 4 of Section A-1, however, the reaction time is reduced considerably.

-Advantages and disadvantages are the same as alternative No. 5 of Section A-1.
+Advantages and disadvantages are the same as alternativ No. 4 of Section A-1, however, the reaction time is reduced considerably.
+Alternative No. 5 - No Action.
+Advantages and disadvantages are the same as alternativ No. 5 of Section A-1.
 Alternative No. 6 - Install Flood Warning System and Initiate Emergency Plans.

-- 1. System can be installed quickly.

-- Does not physically protect any structure.

-- 2. Inexpensive to the community.

-- 2. Does not control flow.

-- Alerts community to danger.

-- 3. Would still require a field check to determine nature of emergency.
+1. System can be installed 1.
+Does not physically quickly. protect any structure 2.
+Inexpensive to the 2.
+Does not control flow community.
+3. Would still require 3.
+Alerts community toa field check to detedanger.mine nature of emergency.

-- 3. Flow above - 1.
-Immediate blocking of the channel & immediate impoundment of water.

-See Appendix No. II for reaction times and Appendix No. III for potential flows related to depth of blockage. - 2.
-High debris production. - 3.
-Impoundment of water. - 4.
+Area of Consideration and Flow Conditions Impacts Alternatives Advantages Disadvantages 3.
+Flow above 1000 c.f.s.
+Immediate blocking of the channel & immediate im- poundment of water.
+See Appendix No. II for reaction times and Appendix No. III for potential flows related to depth of blockage.
+Advantages and disadvanta No. 1 under Section A-1 a anical Removal of Blockage ages are the same as alternativ and 2, however, reaction time that this alternative is not High debris production.
+Impoundment of water.
 Impoundment of water behind plug will be very rapid.
 Very little response time will be available.

-Alternative No. 1 - Mechanical Removal of Blockage

-Advantages and disadvantages are the same as alternative No. 1 under Section A-1 and 2, however, reaction time is reduced to the point that this alternative is not viable.

-Alternative No. 2 - Blasting a Channel Through the Slide to Keep Water Flowing.

-Advantages and disadvantages are the same, reaction time reduced to the point that this alternative is not viable.

-Alternative No. 3 - Install a Siphon Across the Channel Plug.

-Not a viable solution because of reduced response time.

-Alternative No. 4 - Install Bypass Around Slide Area.

-Not a viable solution because of reduced response time.
+Slide Advantages and disadvanta time reduced to the point not viable.
+Alternative No. 3 - Insta Chann Not a viable solution bed time.
+Alternative No. 4 - Insta Not a viable solution bed Alternative No. 5 - No Ad nel Plug. cause of reduced response all Bypass Around Slide Area. cause of reduced response time.